 If any of the above items demonstrates a possibility that the licensed activities have significantly changed, then the inspector should document the changes to the licensee's program in the inspection records and notify the inspection supervisor.

 b.
 A license reviewer may request a special inspection, if, during the licensing review process, it is determined that the licensee's program has significantly expanded or activities have ceased.
-[See the six points in the preceding paragraph] In that case, the license reviewer, in consultation with management and administrative staff, shall ensure that the next inspection date data element in the LTS is changed and shall post a notice in the docket file for the inspector [see NUREG-1556, Volume 20, Section 4.12 (Significant Licensing Actions that Warrant Onsite Inspection) and Appendix C (Checklist C.5)].
+[See the six points in the preceding paragraph]

 An example of when a program may have been significantly expanded: an amendment issued for a new medical therapy modality under 10 CFR 35.1000 (Program Code 02240) shall be inspected within 12 months of the date of the amendment.
-The reviewer shall ensure that the next inspection date data element in the LTS was appropriately changed, the docket file was posted with a completed Appendix C from NUREG-1556 (Volume 20), and the inspection and licensing supervisors were notified accordingly.

 c.
-If during the licensing review process, the reviewer determines that the licensee will possess RSRM, the reviewer, in consultation with management and administrative staff, should add Program Code 01000 to LTS.
+If during the licensing review process, the reviewer determines that the licensee will possess RSRM, the reviewer, in consultation with management and administrative staff, should add Program Code 01000.
 An onsite inspection must be performed to verify that the applicant has implemented the security requirements or Increased Controls before the licensing action is issued allowing the applicant/licensee to take possession of RSRM.

 07.03 Reciprocity Inspections.

 In 10 CFR 150.20 the NRC grants a general license to any person, with a specific license from an Agreement State authorizing use at temporary job sites, to conduct the same activity in areas under Federal jurisdiction.
 The licensee must submit an NRC Form 241, "Report of Proposed Activities in Non-Agreement States" 3 days before engaging in the licensed activity.